life-learner-365/life-learner-365/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🔭 I’m currently working on developing technical skills in Python and SQL.
+🔭 I’m currently working on developing technical skills in Python and SQL. <br>
-🌱 I’m currently learning Python and SQL.
+🌱 I’m currently learning Python and SQL. <br>
-👯 I’m looking to collaborate on projects that are related to sports, finance, health, or the envirnoment.
+👯 I’m looking to collaborate on projects that are related to sports, finance, health, or the envirnoment. <br>
-🤔 I’m looking for help improving my technical aptitude.
+🤔 I’m looking for help improving my technical aptitude.<br>
-📫 How to reach me: [...](https://www.linkedin.com/in/vanessa-herrera-618631121/)
+📫 How to reach me: [...](https://www.linkedin.com/in/vanessa-herrera-618631121/)<br>
-😄 Pronouns: she/her
+😄 Pronouns: she/her<br>
-⚡ Fun fact: I love to play tennis!
+⚡ Fun fact: I love to play tennis!<br>